Queenstown, New Zealand

 Queenstown (Tāhuna) is a resort town in Otago in the south-west of New Zealand's South Island.
-It is the seat and largest town in the Queenstown-Lakes District.
+It is the largest town in the Queenstown-Lakes District, and the primary administrative centre.

 The town is on the northwestern edge of Lake Wakatipu, a long, thin, S-shaped lake formed by glacial processes, and has views of nearby mountains such as The Remarkables, Cecil Peak, Walter Peak and, just above the town, Ben Lomond and Queenstown Hill.
 Queenstown is known for its tourism businesses, especially adventure and ski tourism.

 Toponymy

-Tāhuna, the te reo name for Queenstown, means 'shallow bay'.
+Tāhuna, the Māori-language name for Queenstown, means 'shallow bay'.

-There are various apocryphal accounts of how Queenstown gained its name, of which the following appears to be the most likely:

-When William Rees first arrived in the area and built his homestead, the area was known as The Station although miners soon referred to it as The Camp from 1860 to 1862.
-The miners, and especially the Irish, had taken an interest in the ceremony held for a town called Cobh in Ireland (then part of the United Kingdom) which was renamed Queenstown in honour of Queen Victoria in 1850.

-There was then a public meeting to name the township on the lake in January 1863 (probably the weekend of the 3rd and 4th) in which the town was officially given the name of Queenstown in reference to Ireland's Queenstown.
-By 9–10 January 1863, the town was called Queenstown in several reports written by a correspondent in the Otago Witness on 5 and 6 January.
+Queenstown was initially just known as 'The Station' after William Gilbert Rees' station, as the settlement existed on his run holding.
+The settlement was also known as 'The Camp' and 'Canvastown'.
+On 5 January 1863 the name Queenstown was adopted, likely after Queenstown, Ireland, which had been recently renamed following a visit by Queen Victoria.